 Our business depends on our ability to attract and retain qualified associates who possess the skills and experience necessary to meet the requirements of our clients.
 In many markets, we have been experiencing an unusually tight labor market, with historically low levels of unemployment, and there is a risk that we may be unable to meet our clients' requirements in identifying an adequate number of associates.
-These labor shortages have been exacerbated by the COVID-19 pandemic, which has led to large numbers of employees and potential employees leaving the labor market due to burn-out, resignation, early retirement, immigration challenges, workplace safety concerns, vaccine mandates, and childcare responsibilities.
-Workers have also impacted the labor market through increasing demands for change in employment conditions, such as demands for higher wages, remote work, and additional flexibility in work schedule.
 We must continually evaluate and upgrade our base of available qualified personnel through recruiting and training programs to keep pace with changing client needs and emerging technologies.
 This is especially acute for individuals with IT and other technology skills, as competition for such individuals with proven professional skills is intense, and we expect demand for such individuals to remain very strong for the foreseeable future.
 Qualified personnel may not be available to us in sufficient numbers and on terms of employment acceptable to us.
-Additionally, our clients may look to us for assistance in identifying and integrating into their organizations workers from diverse backgrounds, and who may represent different generations, geographical regions, and skillsets.
+Additionally, our clients may look to us for assistance in identifying and integrating into their organization's workers from diverse backgrounds, and who may represent different generations, geographical regions, and skillsets.
 These needs may change due to business requirements, or in response to geopolitical and societal trends.
 There is a risk that we may not be able to identify workers with the required attributes, or that our training programs may not succeed in developing effective or adequate skills.
 If we fail to recruit, train and retain qualified associates who meet the needs of our clients, our reputation, business and financial results could be materially adversely affected.